danxhuber/isoclassify/README.md

 ```
 Here, the bolometric flux is estimated through 2MASS K-band (less sensitive to extinction) and the bolometric correction grid.

-Using the luminosity calculated from the direct method, we can use it as an input to grid-mode, together with the spectroscopic Teff and metallicity:
+Using the luminosity calculated from the direct method, we can use it as an input to grid-mode, together with the spectroscopic Teff and metallicity (log(g) is not needed, since spectroscopic constraints are less reliable than the evolutionary state constraint from the Gaia luminosity):
 ```bash
 mkdir -p output/piMengrid # make sure output directory exists isoclassify run grid piMengrid --csv examples/example.csv --outdir output/piMengrid --plot show